Essential Native CS3 Commands for Server Optimization

 - Enable detailed logging with

-to receive verbose output in the console, aiding in debugging and performance analysis.
+developer 1to receive verbose output in the console, aiding in debugging and performance analysis.

 - Enable detailed logging with